msw93/blog-scratch/content/blog/2-years-to-learn-japanese/index.md

 I had done 1000's of hours of studying, I tried my best, I really did everything I possibly could to get to that goal of fluency in under 2 years but I felt disappointed at the end.
 I had failed.
 But truthful I think the only thing I failed at was picking a reasonable goal at the start.
 After all that studying, trying every resource in the book, doing everything the best way I could, I got no where near fluent in two years.
 I think that my case is not the exception but more close to the rule.
 To become fluent in language it takes time, not apps, not textbooks, just a ton of time.

+If I could do it all over again I would skip the apps, skip the pimsleur, skip everything except genki textbooks, anki, and heavy immersion from day 1.

-In the end I was able to a lot of what I set out to do.
-I went on dates, I talked with the locals, I learned how to watch anime, I learned how to read manga, I learned the Japanese word for Spirit Bomb (元気玉くらえ!!!) but most importantly I learned you can't fucking be fluent in Japanese in under 2 years.
+But in the end I was able to a lot of what I set out to do.
+I went on dates, I talked with the locals, had unique, life-changing experiences most gaijin will know, I learned how to watch anime, I learned how to read manga, I learned the Japanese word for Spirit Bomb (元気玉くらえ!!!) but most importantly I learned you can't fucking be fluent in Japanese in under 2 years.
 But don't let that stop you from trying!

 ![Weird japanese plants](./plants.jpg)